-Before the clock chimes and welcomes in what can only be a better year than the last, commit to the following seven travel resolutions for 2017; not only will they make you a better traveller, but they’re guaranteed to turn the coming year into an absolute corker.
+Before the clock chimes and welcomes in what can only be a better year than the last, commit to the following seven travel resolutions for the coming year; not only will they make you a better traveller, but they’re guaranteed to turn the coming year into an absolute corker.

 1. Set aside more time to travel

 Nothing made me realise quite how much we’re a slave to the man than chucking in my job and seeing how far I could get on my savings.
 I’m not recommending that everyone follows suit (although a year or two travelling and volunteering can have its advantages) but if you’re young, free and have even a bit of money squirreled away somewhere, grab this year by the horns and spend as much time as possible trotting the globe.

 Travel brings incredible mental and physical benefits.
 Destress, have a well-needed technology detox and even get into shape along the way.
 Just be warned: travel can make you feel so addictively good about yourself you may struggle to go back home.